-- 1. Follow Steps 1-8 as described in this documentation to register an Azure public client application for the mailbox(es) that will be accessed by Genesys E-mail Server.
-Note that a single Azure application can support all mailboxes for the same company. - 2.
+- Follow Steps 1-8 as described in this documentation to register an Azure public client application for the mailbox(es) that will be accessed by Genesys E-mail Server.
+Note that a single Azure application can support all mailboxes for the same company.
+Note: The Azure client application does not need to be public if it is for Graph. - 2.
 In step 6, for entering the name in Supported account types: - Select Accounts in any organizational directory (Any Azure AD directory Multitenant).
 Note: Single-tenant accounts, Accounts in this organizational directory only, are also supported. - Leave the Redirect URI empty (as well as in Step 7). - 3.
 Copy and paste the Application (client) ID and the Directory (tenant) ID into a text document for insertion during the E-mail Server configuration.